 The processing capacity of a large-scale cylinder is up to 5 gpm depending on salinity of water.

-A module consists of one or more RDI™ cylinders, associated valving, DC power supplies, and controls.
+A system consists of one or more RDI™ cylinders, associated valving, DC power supplies, and controls.
 A system will typically contain one or more modules depending on purification level and flow rate required.
-A typical module layout is shown below.
+A typical system layout is shown above.
 The 4 ft by 14 ft skid contains 20 cylinders and is designed to fit in a semi or flatbed.
-A module can process up to 100 gpm depending on the incoming salinity level.
+A system can process up to 100 gpm depending on the incoming salinity level.

 The cycle time of the device ranges between 2 – 20 minutes for cleaning and 2 – 20 minutes for purging.
 Many applications require the use of more than one cylinder to allow constant flow to be maintained.